jasper-seinhorst/homebridge-porsche-taycan/README.md

 # Homebridge plugin Porsche Taycan
 This Homebridge plugin exposes different states about your vehicle(s).
-Such as charging state, battery level and security information about your doors and windows.
+Such as charging state and battery level.
+The charging state is exposed as occupancy sensor to indicate if your Taycan is charging and a battery accessory reflecting your vehicles battery.

 ## Supported cars:
 - Taycan (all years)
 - Taycan Sport Turismo (all years)
 - Taycan Cross Turismo (all years)
-- Hybrid Porsches with Porsche Connect capabilities (Limited support)

 ## Installation
 To install Homebridge Porsche Taycan follow these steps: